jsguides

 Parameters

-targetobjectThe target object to receive properties
+targetobjectThe target object that receives the copied properties

 sourcesobjectOne or more source objects to copy from